rdagumampan/yuniql-web/content/docs/token-replacement.md

 toc = false
 +++

 A series of key/value pairs of tokens can be passed to `yuniql`.
-During migration run, yuniql inspects all script files and replaces them.
+During migration run, yuniql inspects all tokens in script files and replaces them.
 This is particulary useful in cases such as cross-database and linked-server queries where the databases and server names varies per environment.

 The following script would fail when run in TEST where `EMPLOYEEDB_DEV` database does not exists but `EMPLOYEEDB_TEST`.
 ```sql